Ohio Gov. Mike DeWine Tests Positive Ahead of Trump Visit

-Ohio Gov. Mike DeWine tested positive Thursday for the coronavirus just ahead of a planned meeting with President Donald Trump.
+Ohio Gov. Mike DeWine, an early advocate among Republicans of wearing masks and other pandemic precautions, tested positive Thursday for the coronavirus just ahead of a planned meeting with President Donald Trump.

 The Republican governor's office said he took the test as part of standard protocol before he was to meet Trump at an airport in Cleveland.
 He had planned to join the president on a visit to the Whirlpool Corp. plant in northwest Ohio.

-Note: This story has been corrected to show the Lordstown plant is a former General Motors plant, not a current GM plant..